jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 can (optionally) be automatically parallelized using [joblib](https://pythonhosted.org/joblib/index.html).

-This is best illustrated with an example:
+This is best illustrated with an example.
+First we'll make an example dataset for doing classification against:

     ::Python
     from sklearn.datasets import make_classification